Quest Diagnostics and Steve Rusckowski Early Career Investigator Award for Preventive Cardiovascular Medicine Research

-The Steve Rusckowski (AHA/Quest Diagnostic) Early Career Investigator Award for Preventive Cardiovascular Medicine Research is named for the retiring CEO of Quest Diagnostics.
+The Quest Diagnostic and Steve Rusckowski Early Career Investigator Award for Preventive Cardiovascular Medicine Research is named for the retiring CEO of Quest Diagnostics.
 It is open to new investigators in preventive cardiovascular medicine.
 The award recognizes trainees and new investigators in the formative years of their careers who have the potential to become future leaders in preventive cardiovascular medicine.
 Up to five finalists will be selected to present their research results at Scientific Sessions.

 Under Mr. Rusckowski’s leadership, Quest Diagnostics achieved Gold status in the American Heart Association's Workplace Health Achievement Index for the past several years, ranking the company's workplace health initiative among the best in the nation.
 They received the American Heart Association Award of Meritorious Achievement in 2021 in recognition of their support of the American Heart Association's Historically Black Colleges and Universities Scholars Program.
 Through this grant provided by the Quest Diagnostics Foundation, the AHA doubled the cash award for students in the existing HBCU Scholars cohort, provided funds for 10 new research stipends at five additional HBCUs, and launched the inaugural class of its Hispanic Serving Institutions Scholars Program.